-Through the service review process, LAFCO and the DWP staffs extensively reviewed its water service boundaries using not only the PUC maps, but also identifying all the parcel or lots that it currently serves including those USFS lands that are being served by the DWP (i.e. Bear Mountain and Snow Summit areas, Lakeview Tract, Pine Knot Tract, Metcalf Creek Tract, Big Bear Tract, and Willow Glen Tract).
+Through the service review process, LAFCO staff and the DWP staff extensively reviewed its water service boundaries using not only the PUC maps, but also identifying all the parcel or lots that it currently serves including those USFS lands that are being served by the DWP (i.e. Bear Mountain and Snow Summit areas, Lakeview Tract, Pine Knot Tract, Metcalf Creek Tract, Big Bear Tract, and Willow Glen Tract).
 Copies of the information provided by the DWP related to the verification of its service area (dated December 9, 2011 and January 20, 2012) including all other correspondence related to its water service areas, are on file in the LAFCO office.
-In addition, LAFCO made adjustment to its water service boundaries to correspond to existing assessor parcel lines.
+In addition, LAFCO staff made adjustment to its water service boundaries to correspond to existing assessor parcel lines.

-The maps included as Exhibit "B" illustrate the DWP current water service boundary as reviewed by LAFCO and DWP staffs.
+The maps below, which are included as part of Attachment #2 to this report, illustrate the current DWP water service boundary as reviewed by LAFCO and DWP staff.
 These are to be used as the basis, under Government Code Section 56133, for defining the City of Big Bear Lake water service area as of January 1, 2001.
-The DWP will be allowed to extend service within these boundaries to any undeveloped parcel without necessity for additional approval by LAFCO under Government Code Section 56133.
+Following the overall DWP water service boundary map are detail maps of the DWP water service areas that are outside of the City's boundaries, which are also included as part of Attachment #2.